libp2p/docs/content/concepts/pubsub/overview.md

 - **IoT and Smart Home**: IoT devices can publish sensor data on specific topics, and other devices or applications can subscribe to these topics to receive the data and take appropriate actions.
-- **Decentralized Marketplaces**: Peers can publish and discover goods and services on specific topics and communicate and transact with each other through the pub-sub system.
+- **Decentralized Marketplaces**: Peers can publish and discover goods and services on specific topics and communicate and transact with each other through the PubSub system.
 - **Decentralized Streaming**: Peers can broadcast live streams on specific topics, and others can subscribe to these topics to watch the streams in real time.
 - **Decentralized Chat and Video Conferencing**: Peers can create and join specific chat rooms or video